dojo/framework/docs/en/stores/basic-usage.md

 });
 ```

-This example adds a user provided in the `payload` to the beginning of `/users/list`.
+This example adds the user provided in the `payload` to the beginning of `/users/list`.

-#### Asynchronous commands
+#### Asynchronous Commands

 Commands can be synchronous or asynchronous.
-Asynchronous commands should return a `Promise` to indicate when they are finished.
+Asynchronous commands should return a `Promise` to indicate when they finish.
 Operations are collected and applied atomically after each command completes successfully.

 ### Processes